apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 ### Co-grouped Map

-Co-grouped map operations with Pandas instances is supported by `DataFrame.cogroup().applyInPandas()` which allows two PySpark `DataFrame`s to be cogrouped by a common key and then a Python function applied to each cogroup.
+Co-grouped map operations with Pandas instances are supported by `DataFrame.cogroup().applyInPandas()` which allows two PySpark `DataFrame`s to be cogrouped by a common key and then a Python function applied to each cogroup.
 It consists of the following steps:
 * Shuffle the data such that the groups of each dataframe which share a key are cogrouped together.